XQueryInstitute/Course-Materials/exercises/exercise-2.md

 ##September Practice Exercise

 A good use case for XQuery is developing word frequency lists for digital texts.
 Among the first poems I learned as a child was "Eldorado" by Edgar Allen Poe.
 I recall being struck by the repetition of the word "shadow" in the poem.
-Why did Poe repeat the word so many times in such few lines?
-While this month's XQuery exercise won't answer that question, it will help us find out how many time he used the phrase.
+Why did Poe repeat the word so many times in so few lines?
+While this month's XQuery exercise won't sort out the answer to that question, it will help us find out how many time he used the phrase.

 Let's start with a TEI edition of the poem: